Magzzie/Election_Analysis/README.md

     `if county_name not in county_options:`<br>
     `if (turnout > highest_turnout) and (turnout_percentage > highest_percentage):`<br>
     `if (votes > winning_count) and (vote_percentage > winning_percentage):`
-- Print statement to get the output of the code in the terminal, examples:<br>
+- Print statements to get the output of the code in the terminal, examples:<br>
     `print(election_results, end="")`<br>
     `print(winning_county_summary)`
-- F-strings format: to formulate the analysis results in a concise and organized wat in the output file.<br>
+- F-string format: to formulate the analysis results in a concise and organized way in the output file.<br>
     `election_results = (`<br>
     `f"\nElection Results\n"`<br>
     `f"-------------------------\n"`<br>